Static four-charge squashed black hole in five-dimensional $STU-W^2U$ supergravity and its thermodynamics: Four-charge static squashed black hole solution

 As our final step, we shall re-parameterize the integral constants to relate them to the solution parameters ($\rho_1=2m$ and $q_I$).
-By setting $\rho_1 = 2m$, we can obtain: $p_1^2 =q_1^2 +2mq_1 +wq_4^2$ and $p_2^2 = q_2^2 +2mq_2 +wq_4^2$, where $w$ is an arbitrary constant which can be set to zero in order to recover their usual expressions in the $STU$ model.
-With this parametrization, we find that $\rho_2 = p_4^2 +(w-1)q_4^2$, which can not be put to zero, in general, unless in the $STU$ case or in the super-symmetric case.
-In the latter case, we can simply let the mass parameter vanish ($m = 0$), see the appendix for the explicit solutions.
+By setting $\rho_1 = 2m$, we can obtain: $p_1^2 = q_1^2 +2mq_1 +wq_4^2$ and $p_2^2 = q_2^2 +2mq_2 +wq_4^2$, where $w$ is an arbitrary constant which can be set to zero in order to recover their usual expressions in the $STU$ model.
+With this parametrization, we find that $\rho_2 = p_4^2 +(w-1)q_4^2$, which can not be put to zero, in general, unless in the $STU$ case or in the supersymmetric BPS case, and or in an interesting case that will be discussed in details below in the subsection \ref{BHsp}.
+In the second case, we can simply let the mass parameter vanish ($m = 0$), see the Appendix for the explicit solutions.
 The non-vanishing of $\rho_2$ characterizes that no solution-generating technique can be available in the $STU-W^2U$ model, unlike that in the $STU$ model.
-Note also that we just take the plus sign for $p_I$ for $I=1,2,3$ in the final expressions.
+Note also that we just take the plus sign for $p_I$ for $I=1, 2, 3$ in the final expressions.